 Obviously now there is no contradiction in the Rosh.
 The Rosh holds like R.A.E. proves from the Rosh in Berachot Ch.4 that Sunday is the time of the chiuv not a makeup time.
 The reason the Rosh holds that one who was an onan on motzei Shabbos is exempt from havdalah even on Sunday is because of דיחוי.
 Even in the same chiuv, if one is unfit at the beginning of the mitzvah they became נדחה from the mitzvah.

 There is one more point to hammer out.
-It sounds like from the Rosh in one is an onan at the beginning of motzei Shabbos and then does the burial that night, in that case everyone will agree to say havdalah after the funeral.
+It sounds like from the Rosh if one is an onan at the beginning of motzei Shabbos and then does the burial that night, in that case everyone will agree to say havdalah after the funeral.
 According to this understanding why, we should still say דחוי?
 We must say there are three levels of the havdalah obligation.
 On motzei Shabbos itself since that is the real time to say havdalah, even if one can't do at the beginning the rest of motzei Shabbos is the same obligation.
 One can't say דחוי in the same frame of chiuv.
 Sunday is an extension of the main chiuv but a level less than motzei Shabbos and we can say דחוי.
 The rest of the days are mere makeup days.
 This point requires some clarification.
 (See Teshuvot Chasam Sofer Orach Chayim siman 17, see also Steipler Berachot siman 9.)

 No comments: